oliver006/drone-gcf/README.md

 If, for whatever reasons, this is not acceptable and you need to keep them separate then you have to use multiple drone steps, one for each function.

+If you run into issues when setting environment variables with special characters in their values, there's a setting you can use to specify a *delimiter string* to be used as separation between variables.
+Normally, `gcloud` would use a comma (*,*), but we've set the default to something more unlikely to cause any issue (*:|:*).
+If you still need to change it, you can use the *environment_delimiter* setting.

 #### Calling Cloud Functions